Master of the World (novel)

 Master of the World (Maître du monde), published in 1904, is one of the last novels by French pioneer science fiction writer, Jules Verne.
 At the time Verne wrote the novel, his health was failing.
 Master of the World is a "black novel," filled with foreboding and fear of the rise of tyrants such as the novel's villain, Robur, and totalitarianism.
+It is a sequel to his 1886 novel Robur the Conqueror.

 Master of the World contains a number of scientific ideas, current to Verne's time, which are now widely known to be errors.
 For example, traveling at high speed does not reduce a vehicle's weight.

 Plot outline

 Set in the summer of 1903, a series of unexplained events occur across the Eastern United States, caused by objects moving with such great speed that they are nearly invisible.
 The first-person narrator, John Strock, 'Head inspector in the federal police department' in Washington, D.C., travels to the Blue Ridge Mountains of North Carolina to investigate.
 He discovers that all the phenomena are being caused by Robur, a brilliant inventor.
 (He was previously featured as a character in Verne's Robur the Conqueror.)

 Robur has perfected a new machine, which he has dubbed the Terror.
 It is a 10 m long vehicle, capable of operating as a speedboat, submarine, automobile, or aircraft.
 It can travel at the (then) unheard of speed of 150 mph on land and at more than 200 mph when flying.

 Strock tries to capture the Terror but instead is captured himself.
 Robur drives the strange craft to elude his pursuers, heading to the Caribbean and into a thunderstorm.
 The Terror is struck by lightning, breaks apart, and falls into the ocean.
 Strock is rescued from the vehicle's wreckage, but Robur's body is never found.
 The reader is left to decide whether or not he has died.